Inedo/inedo-docs/Content/proget/feeds/conan/howto-conan-proxy.md

 order: 1
 ---

-ProGet lets you create ["Feeds"](/docs/proget/feeds/feed-overview) to proxy [Conan](https://conan.io) packages from [Conan Center](https://center.conan.io).
-This feed can then be configured as a remote locally, allowing you to install Conan packages as you would when installing them directly from Conan Center.
+ProGet lets you create ["Feeds"](/docs/proget/feeds/feed-overview) to proxy [Conan](https://conan.io) recipes from [Conan Center](https://center.conan.io).
+This feed can then be configured as a remote locally, allowing you to install Conan recipes/packages as you would when installing them directly from Conan Center.

 Using ProGet as a proxy will let you [assess vulnerabilities](/docs/proget/sca/vulnerabilities) in Conan packages, provide statistics on which packages are being downloaded and used frequently, and also cache packages to ProGet, allowing your team to access and install them even if Conan Center is experiencing network issues.